 San Diego Zoo Attractions

-While the Main Draw of the Zoo is the diverse and amazing creatures housed here there a few additions that can help make your day a bit more varied and exciting.
+While the Main Draw of the Zoo is the diverse and amazing creatures housed here there are a few additions that can help make your day a bit more varied and exciting.
 All of these are included free of charge with basic entry.

-Guided Bus Tours
+Guided Bus Tours – Open

 One of the first things you should do is hop onto the Guided bus tour.
-If you can grab a seat upstairs on the open-top deck you will have a great view as the bus does a loop of the perimeter of the Zoo, while the Guide points out all the main attraction and animals on exhibition at the Zoo.
+If you can grab a seat upstairs on the open-top deck you will have a great view as the bus does a loop of the perimeter of the Zoo, while the Guide points out all the main attractions and animals on exhibition at the Zoo.

-As the Bus sticks to the perimeter road the views of some exhibits are pretty poor, others completely missed, but what these bus journeys do are give you a great idea of the layout and location of the different exhibitions and Animals.
+As the Bus sticks to the perimeter road the views of some exhibits are pretty poor, others completely missed, but what these bus journeys do is give you a great idea of the layout and location of the different exhibitions and Animals.
 This helps you plan out where to go and what you want to see first.
-On top of this, it is generally very fun and pleasant intro into the Zoo and is a perfect first thing activity to get you started.
-Buses run regularly and queues do not normally get horrendous, worst case can be 2-3 buses until you are seated.
+On top of this, it is generally a very fun and pleasant intro into the Zoo and is a perfect first thing activity to get you started.
+Buses run regularly and queues do not normally get horrendous, the worst case can be 2-3 buses until you are seated.
 However on our last visit, we got straight on the next bus, and that is the norm.

-Skyfari Aerial Tram
+Skyfari Aerial Tram – Closed

-The Skyfari Aerial Tram (Or Cable Car) runs from one end of the park to the over offering fantastic views of the Zoo, Exhibits, Belmont Park and the San Diego Skyline.
+The Skyfari Aerial Tram (Or Cable Car) runs from one end of the park to the over offering fantastic views of the Zoo, Exhibits, Belmont Park, and the San Diego Skyline.
 It is a fabulous ride that really shouldn’t be missed.
 However, It is pretty high and very wobbly, anyone with a fear of highlights would do well to skip this.

 We tend to use the Skyfari at the end of the day, as we find ourselves at the far end of the Park and jump on to catch a ride back to the beginning.
 If the Guided Bus Tours are a great way to open your day we find the Skyfari is a great way to say goodbye, with a whole host of animals in between.